1. Get Your Mind Right

 If you have a good idea storage and retrieval system, you’ll never run short on ideas for writing.
 You’ll also write faster because you won’t be spending time looking things up.
 You won’t waste time searching frantically through the dark corners of your mind, home or office looking for that perfect quote you read last week.

 Your system can be as simple as 3×5 index cards, a journal or a small notebook carried in your back pocket or purse (don’t forget a pencil).
 For the more technologically inclined folks, Glen Stansberry has put together an impressive collection of tools in his article, No Idea Left Behind: 25 Tools for Capturing Ideas Anywhere.

 Since I spend much of my day online, one of my favorite tools is WordPress.
 Whenever I come across an interesting idea or quote, I create a draft post, and save the idea there.
 I also use Delicious, a free online bookmarking service.
-When I find an interesting article, quote or website worth saving, I bookmark it in my Delicious account.
-My Firefox browser has a cool little add-on that makes it easy to do.
+When I find an interesting article, quote or website worth saving, I bookmark it.

 7. Research Your Topic.

 If you’re writing about a topic that’s relatively unknown to you, you’ll need to do some research.
 That’s what professional writers do.
 Many times, when someone hires a writer, they’re not just hiring them for their writing ability.
 They’re also hiring them to research the topic and base their writing on that research.